joe-crick/querty/README.md

 In one test, it outpeformed a major http-client by 4 to 1.
 We'd perfer to not name names.
 Rather, we encourage you to test it for yourself.

-For more information on Querty, see the Querty Book (coming "soon").

 _Proudly written in JavaScript_